rust-lang/rfcs/text/0000-bench-utils.md

 ```

 In the call to `foo(2)` the compiler is allowed to simplify the expression `2 +
-x` down to `4`, but `4` must be materialized, for example, by storing it into
+x` down to `4`.
+However, `4` must be materialized, for example, by storing it
-memory, a register, etc. because `black_box` could try to read it even though
+into memory, a register, etc. because `black_box` could try to read it, even
-`4` is not read by anything afterwards.
+though `4` is not read by anything afterwards.

 ### Benchmarking `Vec::push`